 Why This Matters

-• 62 TWO-YEAR ASSOCIATE DEGREE PROGRAMS IN ILLINOIS
+• 62 TWO-YEAR INSTITUTIONS IN ILLINOIS

 According to College Navigator, there are 62 two-year institutions that offer associate degree programs in Illinois.